TheMoonMoth/git-collab-2/README.md

 ### Task 3 - Amber
 You should create a new CSS file.
 Link to it from one of your HTML files.

+## Task 4 - Kyle
+You should create an array of objects.
+Each object should have a name and age.